Integrating our GHG performance goal

 This ambitious goal, based on a 2014 baseline year, stretches us beyond our current technology and know-how, and ultimately aims to alter the trajectory of our absolute emissions, with the intent to make us a producer of low-carbon intensity crude and refined products.
 While our goal will be measured by the reduction of our corporate emissions intensity by 30%, the goal is also intended to embed low-carbon thinking into the day-to-day activities and decisions of our employees.

 Energy efficiency and continuous improvement of our base assets

-We continue to drive energy efficiency at all our facilities.
-We are also focused on reducing GHG intensity by switching to lower carbon fuels.
-Our ongoing work includes:
+We continue to drive energy efficiency at all of our facilities.

-Our GHG goal is also driving us to seek and evaluate new business opportunities in the evolving future energy system.
+Our GHG goal is also driving us to seek and evaluate new business opportunities in our value chain and within the evolving energy system.

-In 2017, we took the first steps in the regulatory process for a proposed project to replace coke-fired boilers with cogeneration units at Oil Sands Base plant.
-In addition to providing the facility with steam needed for our operations, the cogeneration units could export up to approximately 800 megawatts (MW) of electricity to the provincial grid in Alberta.
+- We are progressing a project to replace the GHG intensive coke-fired boilers with cogeneration or natural gas boilers at our Oil Sands base plant.
+In addition to providing the facility with steam and hot water needed for our operations, the cogeneration option could export up to 800 MW of low GHG intensity electricity to the provincial grid in Alberta1.

-- Participating in the Government of Alberta’s research and analysis of a potential partial upgrading bitumen program that would improve the GHG profile of oil sands crudes
+- We are participating in the Government of Alberta’s research and analysis of a potential bitumen partial upgrading program to improve the GHG profile of oil sands crudes.

 - technology collaboration efforts through Canada’s Oil Sands Innovation Alliance (COSIA)

-- focused technology investments in clean technology funds such as Evok Innovations
+- focused investments in clean technology funds such as Evok Innovations

-- leading and participating in the Clean Resource Innovation Network (CRIN), an industry-led group created to leverage the oil and gas industry’s strengths in large-scale heavy industrial collaboration with the potential to export to other industries globally
+- advancing the work of the Clean Resource Innovation Network (CRIN), an industry-led group created to leverage the oil and gas industry’s strengths in large-scale heavy industrial collaboration with the potential to export to other industries globally